UNIT- VI SOCIOLOGY AND EDUCATION

 Changes in Knowledge and Technology

-The changes may be in the existing knowledge and technology.
+changes may be in the existing knowledge and technology.
 Space exploration,

 industrialization, agricultural and domestic technology, development of transportation, and